gumvic/remlok-clj/README.md

 This is a very small and simple web framework.

-Think re-frame who can talk to the server out of the box.
+Think re-frame talking to the server out of the box.

 ## Prerequisites